SAP-samples/abap-cheat-sheets/31_WHERE_Conditions.md

  <td>

 Checks whether the content of the left operand matches (or does not match) a specified pattern.
-The pattern can be specified by using wildcard characters. `%` stands for any character string, including an empty string. `_` stands for any character. <br> Using the `ESCAPE` addition, you can specify a single-character escape character of length 1 (e.g. `#`) in front of a wildcard character or the escaped character itsef.
+The pattern can be specified by using wildcard characters. `%` stands for any character string, including an empty string. `_` stands for any character. <br> Using the `ESCAPE` addition, you can specify a single-character escape character of length 1 (e.g. `#`) in front of a wildcard character or the escaped character itself.
 For example, to search for the pattern `100%`, you may use an expression such as the the following: `...
 LIKE '100#%' ESCAPE '#' ...`.

  </td>